Pradumnasaraf/SocialSlash/README.md

 }
 ```

 Now you can access your links by hitting the endpoint.
-For example, if you want to access your github profile, you can hit `https://your-deployed-url-on-vercel/github` and you will be redirected to your github profile.
+For example, if you want to access your GitHub profile, you can hit `https://your-deployed-url-on-vercel/github` and you will be redirected to your GitHub profile.

-(You can also fork the project and deploy by yousself on the Vercel)
+(You can also fork the project and deploy by yourself on Vercel)

 ## 👨‍💻 Developing the project